jaroslaw243/cyberpunk2020_app/README.md

 # Purpose
-Simple script for tabletop Cyberpunk combat.
+Simple script for tabletop Cyberpunk HNS combat.
 # Usage
 main script is `gui_cyberpunk`, it contains gui in tkinter
 two classes for the app are contained in `testnpc`